siddhartha-s/ipd/style.md

     2. Purpose

-    3. Functional examples (optional for helpers)
+    3. Functional examples (optional for trivial helpers)

     4. Strategy

     5. Code of function

-    6. Tests (optional for helpers)
+    6. Tests (optional for trivial helpers)

 Note that: